Business ethics, fundraising and supporting local communities.

 Vida Vida was first created from the idea that business can be fun, fair and based on friendship.
 This has been the central focus as our business has grown and we believe that this is one of the main reasons why our business has grown.

 We have a wonderful relationship with all of our suppliers, which are comprised of family-run businesses and expertly skilled artisans.
-We develop and refine our handmade ranges of leather satchels, laptop bags and travel bags over several months of working closely alongside each other to perfect our designs.
+We design and the develop our handmade ranges of leather satchels, laptop bags and travel bags over several months of working closely alongside each other to perfect our designs.
 What we have learnt from these gifted craftsmen over the years is priceless in terms of technique and life experience.

 Fair is the key word- everything we do is fairly sourced for a fair price and in return we receive handmade ranges, which have been made with care, skill and great attention to detail.
 We search for new beautiful ranges to keep things interesting but our core business relationships are those we have had for many years and we will try our best to ensure this continues long into the future.